 Resilience building has much to do with internal generation of meaning and sense of self, fulfillment in life and ensuring continued growth in the face of traumatic stress.
 Therefore, instead of just treating the symptoms of pandemic-related mental disorders ensuring positive growth in people has become a legitimate concern for the clinical psychologists.
 In Eastern cultures, the social support system is much more effective and durable than the West.
-Therefore, this has become important to remain connected with people, explore positivity in life, and most important task is to maintain it.
+Therefore, this has become important to remain connected with people, explore positivity in life and most important task is to maintain it.

 Now, we witness the omicron and other new variants of COVID-19, and with this, return of the mental health issues, even if its effect may not be so serious like its initial phase.
-Simultaneously, we also witness the tendency to develop resilience as a 'shield' against it, as a psychological immunity.
-It serves as a 'marker' of post-traumatic growth.
-Sensory isolation studies and studies on solitary confinement of animals reveal confinement-induced stress initially enhances extraordinary neural growth before the cells degenerate due to stress.
-These observations entail possibility of a psychobiological growth under traumatic stress.
-Human conditions are much different than that of the animals due to the much-evolved instrumental and responses the environment that moderate stress response.
-Unlike the laboratory animals, the human beings have much freedom to select their responses to diffuse and alleviate stress.
-Stress experiences keep remodeling the brain to adapt and develop new modalities for coping with future stress.
-However, when it becomes chronic and severe, it starts damaging the neurons.
+Simultaneously, we also witness the tendency to develop resilience as a shield' against it, as a psychological immunity.
+It serves as a marker' of posttraumatic growth.
+Sensory isolation studies and studies on solitary confinement of animals reveal confinement-induced stress initially enhances extraordinary neural growth, before the cells degenerate due to stress.
+These observations entail a possibility of psychobiological growth under traumatic stress.
+Human conditions are much different than that of the animals due to the much-evolved instrumental responses and the social environment that moderates stress response.
+Unlike the laboratory animals, for humans there is much to diffuse in their thoughts and in their social environment to alleviate stress.
+Stress experiences remodel human brain to adapt and develop modalities for coping with future stress.
+However, when it becomes chronic and severe, starts damaging the neurons.
 However, the point at which a stressful situation is likely to damage this adaptive mechanism is unknown.
 It varies as a function of the preexisting vulnerabilities or resilience of the given individual (Lobel & Akil, 2018) and of course the nature of stress.
 Over emphasis on biological immunity focusing on vaccination alone is insufficient for maintaining human health.
 Apart from vaccination, we must not lose sight of the dire need for building up resilience.
 The WHO's definition of health is originally close to that of the concept of wellness in Ayurveda in India, where, it is defined as a state characterized by a feeling of spiritual, physical and mental wellbeing, says de Cavez et al (2005) after a review of the research literature on well being.
 People need care for their wellbeing not just vaccination to combat the disease.